Barry Karr: Investigations in China

 From March 21 to April 3, 1988, Karr along with other members of CSICOP visited China by invitation of Lin Zixen who was the editor of Science and Technology newspaper in Beijing.
 Zixen's son had attended Buffalo State University with Karr.
 Lin Zixen had become concerned about young people's belief in the paranormal in China.
-The CSICOP committee traveled to Xian and Shanhi where they gave lectures answering many questions from "crowds of people" who showed a lot of enthusiasm.
+The CSICOP committee traveled to Xi'an and Shanhi where they gave lectures answering many questions from "crowds of people" who showed a lot of enthusiasm.

-One test was of a Qigong master who claimed he could move people from a distance without seeing the subject.
+One test was of a qigong master who claimed he could move people from a distance without seeing the subject.
 To control for the possibility that the subject was moving when viewing the "incantations", the master was placed in a sound-proof room.
-The committee had the Qigong master exercise his powers at "regular intervals depending on the flip of a coin".
+The committee had the qigong master exercise his powers at "regular intervals depending on the flip of a coin".
 They discovered that the subject moved when the master did the incantations, and also when he did not.
 Karr said, "I don't think it's a deliberate deception ... it's a very strong belief system."

-In Xian and Shanhi, the committee tested children who were reported to be able to see through envelopes and repair broken match sticks without touching them.
+In Xi'an and Shanhi, the committee tested children who were reported to be able to see through envelopes and repair broken match sticks without touching them.
 Karr reports that the powers did not "stand up to scientific scrutiny".